dasteihn/minifftw/README.md

 - Think about exposing more of the API to the user, especially more transforms
 - Wisdom: Implement the FFTW's wisdom functionality
+- Distributed Memory: This version does not yet support the functionality for real distributed memory.
+This means that the FFTW's `alloc_local` functions are not yet available.
+Implementing this will be especially useful when the multidimensional transforms get implemented.

 ## License